cubexch/gitbook/implied-matching.md

   Cube takes implied match fee equal to 0.3 quote lots
 ```

-Since rounding is done to the lot, the value of the fee for any given trade
+Since rounding is done to the lot, the value of the fee for any given order
 will always be less than a single lot of either the base or quote asset.
 **Note that this is the lot size of the asset in the source market providing the liquidity,
 not the market in which the aggressing order is placed.**